JoeJimFlood/binprism/doc/Profile/Profile.md

 **dist (binprism.PPD):** *Probability distribution that events follow* <br />
 **total (numeric):** *Total number of events* <br />
 **time_range (tuple):** *Length-2 tuple indicating the start and end times of one period of events* <br />
 A profile of events distributed throughout a time period, such as events throughout the day or year.
+The number of events between time periods can be calculated using indexing.

 ## Attributes
 **dist (binprism.PPD):** *Probability distribution that events follow* <br />